-Lots 5001-5048 are eligible for County Fair only (If you wish to enter individual vegetable specimens at the Iowa State Fair they must be entered on line at Iowa4holine.com Office by July 1, 2023.)
+Lots 5001-5048 are eligible for County Fair only (If you wish to enter individual vegetable specimens at the lowa State Fair, they must be entered online at lowa4holine.com/fairentry.com Office by July 1, 2024.)

-1. Exhibit must come from member's garden or field.
-Exhibits will be judged at time assigned to club member.

-- 2. Name of the variety must be on each product. - 3.
+- 1. Exhibit must come from member's garden or field.
+Exhibits will be judged at time assigned to club member. - 2.
+Name of the variety must be on each product. - 3.
 Member must arrange own exhibit. - 4.
-Exhibits are limited to five total Vegetable entries, with a maximum of two varieties in any one class.

-5. The publication used as a standard for preparing and displaying vegetables is bulletin 4H-462 "Harvesting and Preparing "Vegetables for Exhibit."
-This publication will be used as the standard for exhibiting.

-6. Each exhibit should be on a standard 9" white paper plate.
-(PAPER PLATE WILL BE FURNISHED AT THE FAIRGROUNDS)

-- 7. First year exhibitor's class consists of members who are exhibiting vegetables for the first time at the county fair. - 8.
+Exhibits are limited to five total Vegetable entries, with a maximum of two varieties in any one class. - 5.
+The publication used as a standard for preparing and displaying vegetables is bulletin 4H-462 "Harvesting and Preparing "Vegetables for Exhibit."
+This publication will be used as the standard for exhibiting. - 6.
+Each exhibit should be on a standard 9" white paper plate.
+(PAPER PLATE WILL BE FURNISHED AT THE FAIRGROUNDS) - 7.
+First year exhibitor's class consists of members who are exhibiting vegetables for the first time at the county fair. - 8.
 Exhibitors are limited to three flower entries. - 9.
 Flower entries will not allow additional foliage. - 10.
 Exhibitor must furnish own container for flower entries (pop bottle).